 Applying Color Theory to Mosaic Art

-Understanding color theory is essential for creating harmonious and eye-catching mosaic designs.
-Here are some tips for applying color theory to your mosaic art:
+Understanding color theory is essential for creating harmonious and eye‑catching mosaic designs.
+Here are some practical tips that also incorporate the right tools and supplies.

 Choose a Color Scheme